libinzhangyuan/udt_patch_for_epoll/readme.txt

+This is a patch for UDT 4.10 version.
+This patch is for UDT epoll api.
+Because UDT epoll api has major bug.

-This is a example for UDT epoll api.
+And it is a example for UDT epoll api also.
 UDT - udt.sourceforge.net

 Build: